235u/proposals/GamePriceComparison/README.md

 > to show how expensive UK gaming is compared to other places.

 That's the ultimate goal?
-Representing a hypothesis (to be proven right or wrong by real-world data analysis), or the conclusion (being quite obvious when comparing the United Kingdom with Sierra Leone, e.g.)?
+Representing a hypothesis (to be proven right or wrong by real-world data analysis), or the conclusion (being quite obvious when comparing the United Kingdom with Sierra Leone, instead of the United Arab Emirates)?

 > The data will be pulled using https://steamapi.xpaw.me/